acharyadarshan/acharyadarshan.github.io/_posts/2020-03-24-web-pelican-pt2-markdown.md

 Write the content for your about page using Markdown in the way you want to design the page.
 I have provided a simple example for my `about` page below.

     Hello!
-I’m Ayush Kumar Shah.
+I’m Darshan Acharya.
 To talk about myself, I love football (Cristiano Ronaldo is my idol), traveling, and photography.
 I have a great interest in Artificial Intelligence and am pursuing my career in the same.

     I am a Machine Learning Engineer at [Fusemachines](https://www.fusemachines.com) working with global client teams to build state-of-the-art products.
 I have worked in the domains of Recommendation System, Nepali Handwritten character recognition, and waste classification during my time at Fusemachines.